rcass13/module-10-challenge/README.md

 ## Video Walkthrough
 https://drive.google.com/file/d/1KYmz-ntwo35wql-n_DYkEynXp2acku5K/view

+Video walkthrough is missing tests, however I figured out how to run them (most passed) and it is demonstrated in this screenshot:
+./images/Screen Shot 2022-12-06 at 8.37.04 PM.png

 ## User Story
 AS A manager
 I WANT to generate a webpage that displays my team's basic info